-(1) In reviewing any amendment application, the District Commission shall first determine whether the applicant proposes to amend a permit condition that was included to resolve an issue critical to the issuance of the permit.
+(1) In reviewing any amendment application, the dDistrict eCommission shall first determine whether the applicant proposes to amend a permit condition that was included to resolve an issue critical to the issuance of the permit.
 This determination shall be made on a case-by-case basis.
 A permit condition is included to resolve an issue critical to the issuance of the permit if the Project would not comply with one or more Act 250 criteria without the permit condition.

-(a) If the applicant does not propose to amend a permit condition that was included to resolve an issue critical to the issuance of the permit, the District Commission's inquiry under this rule shall end, and it may consider the amendment application on its merits.
+(a) If the applicant does not propose to amend a permit condition that was included to resolve an issue critical to the issuance of the permit, the dDistrict eCommission's inquiry under this rule shall end, and it may consider the amendment application on its merits.shall not weigh finality and flexibility pursuant to this rule or prior case precedent.

-(b) An application which seeks to amend project plans, exhibits, representations by the applicant for the applicable permit, findings, or conclusions which have been incorporated into the permit through a specific or general condition, shall constitute an application to amend a permit condition.
+(b) An application which seeks to amend project plans, exhibits, representations by the applicant for the applicable permit, findings, or conclusions which have been incorporated into the permit through a specific or general condition, shallmay constitute an application to amend a permit condition that was included to resolve an issue critical to the issuance of the permit.